Why does my jaw hurt on one side?

 Here are the major causes of jaw pain;

 Temporomandibular Disorders (TMD)

-Your lower jawbone (the mandible) is attached to the skull, the temporal bone, by a pair of joints known as the TMJS (temporomandibular joints).
+Your lower jawbone (the mandible) is attached to the skull, the temporal bone, by a pair of joints known as the TMJs (temporomandibular joints).
 These joints allow both sliding and hinging motions of your mouth.
 Damage to these joints is what causes TMD, resulting in pain in your jaw, face, and even the neck.
 Besides the pain, TMD may cause a clicking or popping sound with continuous chewing or when you open your mouth.
-Arthritis, strained ligaments, and tendons, disk problems are some of the problems dentists say can lead TMD.
+Arthritis, strained ligaments or tendons and disk problems are some of the issues dentists say can lead to TMD.
 Teeth grinding and clenching habits that put too much pressure on the joints can also lead to the development of TMD.
 It is often very hard to pinpoint the exact cause of TMD, making it hard for dentists to diagnose and treat the disorder.

 Teeth grinding and clenching

 Perhaps you are already aware that teeth grinding (medically referred to as bruxism) or clenching can cause serious damage to the teeth.
 Although mild bruxism might not need treatment, regular and more frequent grinding may pose severe risks that can lead to severe facial and jaw pain, headaches, tooth damage, among other problems.
 Some people tend to grind or clench their teeth when stressed, angered, or frustrated, while others do it involuntarily while asleep.